 Basic Structure of the Department

 - The department offers two tracks, Earth Sciences and Environmental Earth Sciences, with a major and minor in each track.
 The Earth Sciences track is focused on the geological sciences.
-The Environmental Earth Sciences track focuses and the application of the earth sciences to environmental challenges and incorporates flexibility for interdisciplinary study with related departments.
+The Environmental Earth Sciences track focuses on the application of the earth sciences to environmental challenges and incorporates flexibility for interdisciplinary study with related departments.

 - Majors typically participate in the department's off-campus studies program during the fall of the junior year.
 The off-campus studies program is a core requirement of both majors and commonly part of the minors.
 It is designed as a departure from textbook and classroom instruction and provides hands-on experience in the study of the Earth.
-Prerequisites for the program include ONE of EARS 1-9 (excluding EARS 7, EARS 1 is preferable), CHEM 5, and EARS 40.
+Prerequisites for the program include ONE of EARS 1-9 (excluding EARS 7, EARS 1 is preferable), and EARS 40.

 Information for the First-Year Student Who Plans on Pursuing Studies in Earth Sciences or Environmental Earth Sciences